ocristian/java-box/lambdas-and-streams/README.md

 - JarFile/ZipFile: stream()
 	+ returns a file stream of contents of the compressed archive
 - BufferedReader: lines()
-	+ returns a steam of strings that are the lines read from the input
+	+ returns a stream of strings that are the lines read from the input
 - Pattern: splitAsStream()
-	+ retunrs a stream of strings of matches of a pattern
+	+ returns a stream of strings of matches of a pattern
 	+ like split(), but returns a stream rather than an array
 - CharSequence
 	+ chars(): chars values as ints for the sequence